 Have I mentioned that I am a saver of things?
 I’m not really a horder because horders save useless stuff like old newspapers, pieces of string (um, well ribbon and such doesn’t count as a horde), used matches, you get the picture.
 And I only save stuff I know I can/will use again.
 Haha, truth, even if my hubby would disagree.

-As is the case with my stash of glass beads that you can get at the Dollar Store for, well, $1 a bag.
+As is the case with my stash of glass beads that you can get at the Dollar Store for, you guessed it, $1 a bag.
 I’d used them for a few parties, and for other craft projects so what was left I kept in a bag in the garage.
 Thankfully I had them on hand so they didn’t go against my $100 makeover budget allotment.
 Strict rules you know and I’m not a rule breaker 🙂

 I dug out a bunch in different sizes and did a dry fit on the back of the open shelf to see if my plan would work.
 This also helped me figure out how many I’d need.
 It turned out to be 88 big and 88 small beads.
 Thankfully I had that and some extras left over just in case.

 I knew I needed to glam them up from plain so they would really pop.
 And I knew exactly what I was going to use and how I was going to do it.
 Since I already had my spray shelter in the front yard I just took my beads and a can of blue metallic spray paint and got to work painting the backs of the beads.

 I put on a few coats because I wanted the look to be rich and make sure it showed through the thick glass bead.
 After they were dry I had to clean up the edges a little bit from the over spray that drifted between the beads.
 If you’re going to grout your backsplash you can skip this step.